CrystalVulpine/VoxelPlanet/README.md

 * Place cube: Right Click
 * Select color of the cube you're pointing at: Middle Click
 * Pause/Unpause: Esc
+* R: set red as the color being edited
+* G: set red as the color being edited
+* B: set red as the color being edited
+* Numbers from 000-255: sets the color being edited

 ## Screenshots: